wasp-os/wasp-os/docs/install.rst

 square smart watch based on an nRF52832 SoC and includes a 240x240 colour display with touch screen, a step counter and a heart rate sensor.

+The P8 has multiple hardware revisions and the newest version (the one that includes a magnetic charger) uses a different and, currently, unsupported step counter module.
+The new models will boot wasp-os successfully but the step counter application will not be included.

 DaFlasher for Android can be used to install both the :ref:`wasp-bootloader<Bootloader DaFlasher>` and the :ref:`main OS image<Main OS DaFlasher>`.
 No tools or disassembly is required.